code-wolf-byte/forklift/README.md

 SAML_IDP_METADATA=/app/data/idp-metadata.xml
 ```

-If you rely on Nginx for TLS termination, keep certbot’s deployment hooks pointed at the `letsencrypt` and `letsencrypt-webroot` directories so the container sees fresh certificates without rebuilds.
+If you rely on host-level Nginx for TLS termination, keep certbot’s deployment hooks pointed at `/etc/letsencrypt` and ensure the Flask container mounts the resulting keypair inside `certs/`.

 ### Automating SP certificate deployment